-To establish the three-year performance targets for PCSUs, the Committee takes into consideration the year's budget for earnings per share, the longer term business outlook, and the Board's expectations regarding what would represent acceptable, superior and outstanding business results over the three-year time horizon.
-The Committee established vesting requirements for meeting threshold, target and maximum goals which in the judgment of the Committee represent achievement of acceptable, superior and outstanding performance in the context of the Company's stated objectives for total return to shareholders and returns on capital and equity.
+To establish the three-year performance targets for PCSUs, the Committee takes into consideration the year's budget for earnings per share, the longer term business outlook, and the Board's expectations regarding acceptable, superior and outstanding business results over the three-year time horizon.
+The Committee establishes vesting requirements for meeting threshold, target and maximum goals which in the judgment of the Committee represent achievement of acceptable, superior and outstanding performance in the context of the Company's stated objectives for total return to shareholders and returns on capital and equity.
 To encourage continued employment and to recognize the inherent difficulty in setting three-year goals, the award grants provide that if less than 50% of target shares are earned at the end of the three-year performance period, the difference between the shares earned and 50% will time-vest in equal-share amounts at the end of the fourth and fifth years, subject to the participant's continued employment for that period.
-Discretion is not permitted if performance targets are not met.
-Performance goals will not be adjusted for sales, divestitures or acquisitions of businesses.
+Discretionary adjustments are not permitted.

 We do not pay any current dividends or credit any dividend equivalents on unvested PCSUs.
-For any PCSUs that vest, but are deferred until 6 months after separation from service by an individual executive officer, dividend equivalents are accumulated and converted into additional PCSUs from the time of vesting until the issuance of actual shares.
+For any PCSUs that vest, but are deferred until six months after separation from service by an individual executive officer, dividend equivalents are accumulated and converted into additional PCSUs from the time of vesting until the issuance of actual shares.

-2010 Committee Actions - Three-year Long-term Incentive Plan (PCSUs)
+2012 Committee Actions - Three-year Long-term Incentive Plan (PCSUs)

-On February 9, 2010, the Committee approved PCSU grants to 182 key employees, including the NEOs.
-The FASB ASC Topic 718 grant date fair values of PCSUs granted to the NEOs and the number of shares available at threshold, target, and maximum are shown in the "Grants of Plan-based Awards" table on page 38.
-The Committee granted Mr. DeLoach 80,400 shares which represents the target number of shares as described under "Long-term Equity Incentives" on page 28.
-The awards for the other NEOs ranged from target to 18,000 shares above target.
-These variations from target were determined based on performance in the past year as well as the executive's potential for future contributions to our success which, in turn, supports our succession planning process.
+On February 7, 2012, the Committee approved PCSU grants to our executives, including the NEOs.
+The FASB ASC Topic 718 grant date fair values of PCSUs granted to the NEOs and the number of shares available at threshold, target, and maximum are shown in the "2012 Grants of Plan-based Awards" table on page 40.
+The Committee granted Mr. DeLoach PCSUs, which when combined with his SSAR grant discussed below under the caption "2012 Committee Actions - SSARs," equates to approximately 62% of his target total direct compensation.
+The PCSU awards for the other NEOs, combined with their SSAR grants discussed below under the caption "2012 Committee Actions - SSARs," equates to approximately 51% of their target total direct compensation, which is consistent with our pay for performance objective.

-The Committee also established goals for vesting of the shares based on two key financial measures: cumulative increases in base earnings per share ("BEPS") and average return on net assets employed ("RONAE") over the three-year performance period.
+Consistent with prior years, the Committee established goals for vesting of the 2012 PCSU shares based on two key financial measures: cumulative increases in Base Earnings Per Share ("BEPS") and average return on net assets employed ("RONAE") over the three-year performance period.
 The goals established are as follows:

-Threshold Vesting Target Vesting Maximum Vesting Three-Year Compound Growth in BEPS 12.4% 19.1% 33.1% Average Three-Year RONAE 10.1% 10.4% 11.1%
+Threshold Vesting Target Vesting Maximum Vesting Three-Year Compound Growth in BEPS 10.5% 17.0% 33.2% Average Three-Year RONAE 9.5% 10.0% 10.5%

-^{} Actual performance level required within the range depends on capital invested in acquisitions over the three-year period.
-The RONAE goals will be adjusted down by 0.1% for every \$100 million of capital investment in acquisitions.
+\ Actual performance level required within the range depends on capital invested in acquisitions over the three-year period.
+The RONAE goals will be adjusted down for every dollar of capital investment made in acquisitions at an effective rate of 0.1% for every \$100 million of acquisition investment multiplied by the percent of time remaining in the three year performance cycle as of the date of the acquisition.